FOSSASystems/FOSSASAT-1/README.md

 # FossaSat-1
 An Atmega Arduino powered pocketqube satellite focused on education and research, simplicity is a main focus.
+Anyone will be able to hear this satellite and communicate with it using cheap lora modules.
 The craft will transmit a LoRa, Morse and FSK signal which can be heard using simple and cheap hardware.
 It will be the first 1P satellite to have deployable solar cells and a LoRa transmitter.
 More specific info on each system can be read in each section.

 ## Contributing
 Any ideas & contributions are deeply apreciatted.